richardstartin/richardstartin.github.io/_posts/2019-11-24-finding-bytes.md

 This seems like such a narrow conduit to pipe data through, and maximum efficiency is precluded by abstraction here.
 Ultimately, we have APIs like this in Java because people (rightly) don't want to copy data, but the language lacks `const` semantics.
-Hiding data and funneling it through tiny crevices prevents saturation of the hardware, and only much smarter JIT compilation (better inlining, better at spotting and rewriting idioms) could compensate for this.
+Hiding data and funneling it through narrow pipes prevents saturation of the hardware, and only much smarter JIT compilation (better inlining, better at spotting and rewriting idioms) could compensate for this.
 Narrow cross-boundary data transfer will limit opportunities to exploit explicit vectorisation when it becomes available.

 ### Vectorisation?